From the Desk of Chris Laub

 As a one of the fastest growing companies in the U.S. (#67 on the Inc. 500 that year), the company was booming.
 And because I was the one and only salesperson for such a rapidly growing company, my income exploded right along side it.

 Newly single, I began using my extra earnings to travel overseas.
-At first I would stay in hotels like a normal tourist.
+In the beginning, I would stay in hotels like a normal tourist.
 But after meeting some backpackers – and becoming quite lonely traveling by myself – I abandoned the hotels to start staying in hostels.

 Shortly after, my dad’s friend gave me a copy of the 4 Hour Work Week after hearing about my overseas expeditions.
 And while it’s the most cliche story ever, that book really did change my life.